Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Conclusion

 \section{Conclusion}

-In this paper, we exploit the convexity and linearity of ICNNs for the optimization of DOEs to facilitate DER integration in the distribution system.
+In this paper, we exploit the convexity and linearity of ICNNs to optimize DOEs, thereby facilitating DER integration in distribution systems.
 First, we present the DOE optimization framework and develop a DOE optimization model that comprehensively considers multiple operation constraints.
 To address the non-convexity brought by power flow constraints, we reformulate the DOE optimization problem and train ICNN models to replicate power flow relationships.
-With the proposed constraint embedding method, the trained ICNN models are embedded into the reformulated DOE optimization problem and replace the power flow constraints with mixed-integer counterparts.
+With the proposed constraint embedding method, the trained ICNN models are embedded into the reformulated DOE optimization problem, replacing the power flow constraints with mixed-integer counterparts.
 We further propose a linear relaxation of the ICNN-based DOE optimization model and prove the tightness of the relaxation.
 Through several case studies, we validate the accuracy of the ICNN models in replicating power flow equations and compare the performance of the proposed methods with benchmark methods.
 The results show that the proposed ICNN-based method excels in both solution accuracy and optimization efficiency.
+The tests on a large-scale system demonstrate the scalability of the proposed method, indicating significant potential for real-world applications.
+Future research directions include: 1) confidence-aware and topology-adaptive ICNN models that can generalize to out-of-distribution operating conditions and topological variations; 2) sample-efficient and noise-resilient ICNN training technologies; 3) fair allocation of DOEs considering uncertainty of DERs and their pursuit for maximum grid access.

 \appendices